Nunoc99/SVPI-TP2/README.md

 Decoding information on envelopes with handwritten text

 ## Goal
-Development of a program in Matlab to analyse images representing envelopes containing various elements, in particular the recipient's text, including a postcode in handwritten characters from the MNIST database. in handwritten characters from the MNIST database (http://yann.lecun.com/exdb/mnist), which must be detected and processed.
+Development of a program in Matlab to analyse images representing envelopes containing various elements, in particular the recipient's text, including a postcode in handwritten characters from the MNIST database (http://yann.lecun.com/exdb/mnist), which must be detected and processed.
 The program must be able to interpret images provided and generate the requested results and write them to a file, as described below.
 Example example images will be provided to enable development, but the images used to obtain the evaluation results will be new.